 Studying Peace & Justice at Regis

 As a Peace and Justice Studies (PJS) student you will explore complex social and political issues through a dynamic, multidisciplinary perspective.
-That means that you will examine difficult problems such as warfare, modern slavery, genocide, the death penalty, immigration or climate change through the lens of sociology, philosophy, history and/or a peace and justice studies.
-As a PJS major, you will learn conflict resolution skills, the history and the practice of nonviolence, social change theory and community organizing techniques.
-Most importantly, as a PJS major you will learn how to apply academic and practical knowledge to work toward the resolution of those problems.
+That means that you will examine difficult problems such as warfare, modern slavery, genocide, immigration or climate change through the lens of sociology, philosophy, history and/or a peace and justice studies.
+As a PJ minor, you will learn conflict resolution skills, the history and the practice of nonviolence, social change theory and community organizing techniques.
+Most importantly, as a PJ major you will learn how to apply academic and practical knowledge to work toward the resolution of those problems.

 Peace and Justice Studies

-The minor in PJS introduces students to a rigorous academic course of study coupled with practical, real-world experience.
-Through internships, service learning and possibly study abroad, you will enjoy multiple ways to connect with the Denver community and the world at large.
+The minor in PJ introduces students to a rigorous academic course of study coupled with practical, real-world experience.
+Through internships, service learning and possibly study abroad, students will enjoy multiple ways to connect with the Denver community and the world at large.

-The PJS Minor Requirements include 16 semester hours:
+The PJ Minor Requirements include 15 semester hours: